-The Virginia, Maryland & Delaware Association of Electric Cooperatives (VMDAEC) exists to serve the member-owned electric cooperatives in the three-state area.
-Thirteen co-ops in Virginia, one in Maryland and one in Delaware are members of the Association, which marked its 75th anniversary in 2019.
+The Virginia, Maryland & Delaware Association of Electric Cooperatives exists to serve the member-owned electric cooperatives in the three-state area.
+Thirteen co-ops in Virginia, two in Maryland and one in Delaware are members of the Association, which marked its 75th anniversary in 2019.

 Electric cooperatives are consumer-owned, state-chartered electric utilities.
 The Association is the largest consumer organization in each of the three states.